ahoymrag/ahoymrag.github.io/seaM/screenplay/scenes/scenes-25-31.md

 _Mac and _Asher diligently set up cameras on the surronding trees - they hook cables up to a battery pack taped onto a wooden panel.

 ## Scene 29: EXT.
-THE HIDEAWAY - LATE AFTERNOON
+MAKAYLA'S HIDEAWAY - LATE AFTERNOON

 _The kids gather at their hideaway--a makeshift wigwam - fort hidden deep in Makayla's backyard old playground set - grass.
 Inside, houses a rudimentary surveillance system: several portable HDMI Monitors - run by a batterypank tied to a solar panel.
 Shovels and buckets and poles are propped up against rocks and driftwood, their screens glowing in the dim light.
 Cables stretch out towards to a jury-rigged power supply--a large battery bank cobbled together from old car batteries and solar chargers._